Chaka Traorè: Loan to Palermo

 On 1 February 2024, he joined Serie B club Palermo on loan for the rest of the season, with an option to make the move permanent.

 Return to AC Milan and Milan Futuro

 After the 2023–24 season concluded, Traorè returned to AC Milan and joined their newly created reserve team Milan Futuro, set to compete in the Serie C Group B. He made his debut with Milan Futuro on 17 August 2024, starting for a 2–1 away win Coppa Italia Serie C round of 16 match against Novara.

 He scored his first goal with Milan Futuro on 26 September 2024, coming on as a substitute for Mattia Liberali at the 73rd minute, and scoring the second goal with a header at the 85th minute, for a 2–1 home win Serie C Group B match against SPAL.

+Partizan

+On 18 June 2026, Traorè moved to Serbian SuperLiga and signed with Partizan, ahead of the 2026–27 season.

 International career

 Traorè was called up to the Ivory Coast U23s in March 2023.